 Continue tweaking and seasoning with the fine sea salt until you are 100% satisfied, and you have a rich and flavorful pot simmering.

 Right before its’ done cooking, drizzle the flour slurry around, 1/5 at the time until desired thickness, and stir well to thicken the gravy; grab the pot and move it in circles, instead of using a spoon to stir.

 Let it simmer for another 5 minutes to cook out the raw flour flavor.
 I like to let it sit in the pot with the heat off for another 30 minutes before digging in.

 Many people who do add flour, like my dad, adds the flour from the very beginning of the simmering.
-But it is my experience that thickening the gravy this early more often than not results in a scorched bottom.
+But it is my experience that thickening the gravy this early more often than not results in a scorched bottom and burnt flavor infusing the entire dish.
 The flour slurry at the end of the boil eliminates that problem entirely.

 I use a slotted spoon to lift out the cabbage and meat.
-The slotted spoon will prevent slopping and dripping and splashing gravy all over; lift out a cabbage wedge, shake it once over the pot, and place it on a plate.
-Do the same with the meat, place a few potatoes on the plate, and ladle over the gravy.
-Finish off with parsley.
+The slotted spoon will prevent slopping and dripping and splashing gravy all over the place; lift out a cabbage wedge, shake it once over the pot, and place it on a plate.
+Do the same with the meat, place a few potatoes on the plate, and ladle over the gravy, then finish off with chopped fresh parsley.

 A glass of semi-dry, sparkly craft apple cider is amazing with the Fårikål.
 Or go with a strong, low hop caramelly ale, like Vossaøl or a English barleywine or ESB.
 Skål!